kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 There is a view view, related to dynamic types, which I am opposed to: Let's evangelise Lisp, preach S-expressions to scientists.
 The reason I am opposed to this approach is that in employing such a lispy talk, SciKloj would not add any value because lots of Lisp people, software developers, already talk about the superiority of S-expressions.
 They do a great job, SciKloj cannot add anything here but reference those great Lisp figures.
 And it is not a good strategy to talk about the greatness of Lisp when wanting to become visible among Lispers.
 They know that already.

-So SciKloj will tell Pythonists that "Clojure is functional".
-And by so doing, the whole Clojure community will realise that for delivering this message "Clojure is functional", SciKloj is the perfect use-case.
+So SciKloj will tell to as many Pythonists as possible that "Clojure is functional".
+And by so doing, Clojure users will realise that for delivering this message "Clojure is functional", SciKloj is the perfect use-case.

 Notice the two fold effect: By showing simple SciCloj examples, we first show Pythonists a way to do science and second give Clojurians a way to demonstrate functional programming to the world, e.g. also PHP users.